AnaNikki/Hyperskill-projects/README.md

 ### Project 2: Simple Chat Bot with Python 🤖
 A simple console chatbot that offers personalized greetings, engages users with fun tasks and adapts to user input.

+### Project 4: Rock-Paper-Scissors ✊ 🤚 ✌️
+A playable Rock-Paper-Scissors game, with a Player vs Computer mode.